 Series: Leduc Publisher: Alphonse Leduc Format: Softcover Composer: Olivier Messiaen

-The Blackbird, written in 1952 by Olivier Messiaen is a chamber work for flute and piano that lasts 5 minutes and is one of the most remarkable pieces of the flute repertoire.
-Based on the study of bird songs, this piece is very technical and challenging, with many details to focus on and would therefore be a fit for advanced students.
-The Blackbird is divided into five sections, not officially written, and mixed tonal and atonal parts.
-Each of the section is different to the ones surrounding them, and the piece also contains a few flute solos.
-Olivier Messiaen (1908-1992) was a French organist and composer passionate about Ornithology and one of the most important composer of his century.
-Inspired by Japanese music, he had a very special way of composing and his work can be identified by its complexity, its diatonic aspect, its harmony with limited transposition, its color and its additive rhythms.
-He composed many works related to ornithology and birdsong, including the 'Bird Catalogue' in 7 volumes and the 'Treatise on rhythm, color and ornithology' in 7 volumes.
+This second volume features the meditations 4 and 5.
+Olivier Messiaen (1908-1992) was a French organist and composer passionate about ornithology and one of the most important composers of his century.
+Inspired by Japanese music, he had a very special way of composing and his work can be identified by its complexity, its diatonic aspect, its harmony with limited transposition, its colour and its additive rhythms.
+He composed many works related to ornithology and birdsong, including the “Bird Catalogue” in 7 volumes and the “Treatise on rhythm, colour and ornithology” in 7 volumes.

 Prices and availability subject to change without notice.